A study of antipsychotic response and cognition using TMS-EEG V1

 Inclusion Criteria

-Inclusion criteria for all participants
+Inclusion criteria for participants with schizophrenia

 Males or females